 The incident had major consequences as numerous sponsors abandoned him and his reputation was tarnished.
 In 2011, his wife filed for divorce.

 Yet during one of the darkest moments of his life, Kobe Bryant turned to his Catholic faith.
-In an interview with GQ last year he explained:
+In an interview with GQ in 2015 he explained:

 “The one thing that really helped me during that process — I’m Catholic, I grew up Catholic, my kids are Catholic — was talking to a priest.
 It was actually kind of funny: He looks at me and says, ‘Did you do it?’
 And I say, ‘Of course not.’
 Then he asks, ‘Do you have a good lawyer?’
 And I’m like, ‘Uh, yeah, he’s phenomenal.’
 So then he just said, ‘Let it go.
 Move on.
 God’s not going to give you anything you can’t handle, and it’s in his hands now.
 This is something you can’t control.
 So let it go.’
 And that was the turning point.”

-After some rough years, Kobe Bryant reconciled with his wife, and they remain married to this day.
-Together they have founded the Kobe and Vanessa Bryant Family Foundation (KVBFF), which is dedicated to, among other things, helping young people in need, encouraging the development of physical and social skills through sports and assisting the homeless.
+After some rough years, Kobe Bryant reconciled with his wife.
+They founded the Kobe and Vanessa Bryant Family Foundation (KVBFF), which is dedicated to, among other things, helping young people in need, encouraging the development of physical and social skills through sports and assisting the homeless.
 Asked about this commitment in 2013, Bryant’s answer would likely have made Pope Francis very happy: